fisenkodv/dictum/README.md

 ---

-Public API will be migrated to https://quoterism.com
+The API migrated to https://quoterism.com, for more details please refer to [Developers](https://www.quoterism.com/developer).

 # License